wrjlewis/notion-search-alfred-workflow/README.md

 ![img](https://github.com/wrjlewis/notion-search-alfred-workflow/blob/31d36ee9e75c343045f2a1f313b03373669a7730/notion-demo.gif)

-## Workflow Variables
+## User Configuration

-- `cookie`: Needed for your Notion token.
+- `Cookie`: Needed for your Notion token.
 I don't know how long a Notion token lasts but I suspect indefinitely if you use notion regularly.
-- `notionSpaceId`: Your organisation identifier.
+- `Space ID`: Your organisation identifier.
-- `isNavigableOnly`: Defaults to True.
+- `Navigable Only`: Defaults to True.
 Setting to false allows you to search objects within a page, ie notion objects that cannot be found through the left hand side navigation pane.
-- `useDesktopClient`: Defaults to False.
+- `Use Desktop Client`: Defaults to False.
 Determines whether to open Notion links in the desktop client rather than the web app.
-- `enableIcons`: Defaults to True.
+- `Enable Icons`: Defaults to True.
 This toggles support for Notion icons to be shown natively in Alfred search results, for a better design/UX experience.
 Custom Notion icons are downloaded on demand.
-- `showRecentlyViewedPages`: Defaults to True.
+- `Show Recently Viewed`: Defaults to True.
 This toggle determines if recently viewed pages should be shown when there is no query provided by the user and the user id is present in the supplied cookie (user id is needed for the api call to show recently viewed pages).

-## Obtaining your workflow variables
+## Obtaining your user configuration

 > **Note**: Using the webapp is important, the Mac OS app for example will hide the cookies.

 Visit the Notion webapp and use your browser developer tools to see the network requests being made when you type in anything to the quick find search bar.

 Here you'll see a request called `search`, check the request headers to copy the `cookie` value and check the request payload to copy your `notionSpaceId`.